cadet/CADET-SMB/README.md

 # Further Development

-SMB is actively developed.
+CADET-SMB is actively developed.
 Hence, breaking changes and extensive restructuring may occur in any commit and release.
 For non-developers it is recommended to upgrade from release to release instead of always working with the most recent commit.